Icinga/icinga2/doc/15-troubleshooting.md

 * ...

-If significantly less threads than CPU cores significantly reduce the time (reported as "real") Icinga 2 needs to load its configuration, pick the amount with the best time and persist it in your init daemon.
+If significantly less threads than CPU cores significantly reduce the time (reported as "real") Icinga 2 needs to load its configuration, pick the number with the best time and persist it in your init daemon.
 In case of systemd locate a file named "icinga2.service" and copy the `ExecStart=` line.
 Next, run `systemctl edit icinga2.service`.
 This will open an editor.
 Add `[Service]` (if